keithaumiller/unicorninvesting/scripts/README.md

 This directory contains essential scripts for managing the Unicorn Investing platform.

-## 🚀 Primary Script
+## 🚀 Primary Scripts

 ### `unicorn_environment.sh`
-**The main comprehensive environment and health check script** - Use this one for all operations!
+**The main comprehensive environment and health check script** - Use this for overall system validation!

 ```bash
 # Run full setup and health check